dasoldasol/dasoldasol.github.io/_posts/Elasticache.md

 |automatic failover with Multi-AZ|Multi-AZ not supported|
 |scaling using Read Replicas|scaling using multiple nodes|
 |backup & restore supported|not supported|

 ## Features
 - Use Elasticache to increase database and web application performance
 - Redis : Multi-AZ, backups and retores
 - Memcached : if you need to scale horizontally

+## Scenarios
+- **A company is developing a highly available web application using stateless web servers.
+Which services are suitable for storing session state data?
+(Select TWO.)**

+  A. CloudWatch
+  **B. DynamoDB**
+  C. Elastic Load Balancing
+  **D. ElastiCache**
+  E. Storage Gateway
+    - Both DynamoDB and ElastiCache provide high performance storage of key-value pairs.
+    - CloudWatch and ELB are not storage services
+    - Storage Gateway is a hybrid storage service that enables on-premises applpications to use cloud storage